Surgery for oesophageal cancer

 Your surgeon may remove the whole oesophagus or just the part that has cancer.
 It depends where the cancer is.

-Because the oesophagus is a long tube your surgeon may need to make a cut (incision) or cuts in your chest, tummy (abdomen) or neck to remove the tumour, depending on where it is.
+Because the oesophagus is a long tube going from one body part to another, the surgery can be done in different ways.
+Your surgeon may need to make a cut (incision) or cuts in your chest, tummy (abdomen) or neck to remove the tumour, depending on where it is.

 The part of your oesophagus with cancer is removed, along with lymph nodes and nearby soft tissues.
 The surgeon pulls up your stomach and joins it to the remaining part of your oesophagus.
 Rarely it’s not possible to join your stomach to the remaining part of the oesophagus.
 In this case, a section of your bowel (colon) will be used to replace part of the oesophagus.